British Armed Forces: Royal Air Force

 The Royal Air Force has a large operational fleet that fulfils various roles, consisting of both fixed-wing and rotary aircraft.
-Frontline aircraft are controlled by Air Command, which is organised into five groups defined by function: 1 Group (Air Combat), 2 Group (Air Support), 11 Group (Air and Space operations), 22 Group (training aircraft and ground facilities) and 38 Group (Royal Air Force's Engineering, Logistics, Communications and Medical Operations units).
+Frontline aircraft are controlled by Air Command, which is organised into five groups: 1 Group (Air Combat), 2 Group (Air Support), 11 Group (Air and Space operations), 22 Group (training aircraft and ground facilities) and 38 Group (Royal Air Force's Engineering, Logistics, Communications and Medical Operations units).
 In addition 83 Expeditionary Air Group directs formations in the Middle East and the 38 Group combines the expeditionary combat support and combat service support units of the RAF.
 Deployable formations consist of Expeditionary Air Wings and squadrons—the basic unit of the Air Force.
 Independent flights are deployed to facilities in Brunei, the Falkland Islands, Iraq, and the United States.

 The Royal Air Force operates multi-role and single-role fighters, reconnaissance and patrol aircraft, tankers, transports, helicopters, unmanned aerial vehicles, and various types of training aircraft.

-Ground units are also maintained by the Royal Air Force, most prominently the RAF Police and the Royal Air Force Regiment (RAF Regt).
-The Royal Air Force Regiment essentially functions as the ground defence force of the RAF, optimised for the specialist role of fighting on and around forward airfields, which are densely packed with operationally vital aircraft, equipment, infrastructure and personnel.
+The Royal Air Force's ground units include the RAF Police; the Royal Air Force Regiment; and a range of specialist maintenance units.
+The Royal Air Force Regiment is the RAF's ground defence force, which is ready to fight on and around forward airfields, which are densely packed with operationally vital aircraft, equipment, infrastructure, and personnel.
 The Regiment contains nine regular squadrons, supported by five squadrons of the Royal Auxiliary Air Force Regiment.
-In addition, it provides Forward Air Controllers to defence as well as a contribution to the Special Forces Support Group.
+They provide Forward Air Controllers as well as a contribution to the Special Forces Support Group.

+They also have a growing Counter-Uncrewed Aerial Systems (C-UAS) role.